 Savour your last outback breakfast before making your way back towards Mt Isa.
 Enjoy a short break at the Herbertvale Station homestead for morning tea and an insight into life on a working cattle station before one last gourmet lunch.
 Enjoy a tour of the cattle yard and if mustering is taking place, witness the spectacle of the round up process of moving livestock from one location to another.
 You may see mustering done by helicopter, stockmen on horses and of course hear the thunder of the running cattle.
 Return to Mt Isa for an estimated 4pm time of arrival.
+Why not enjoy dinner in the Mount Isa Hotel this evening with the locals?
 (B,L)

 Overnight Red Earth Hotel or similar